 7. No Foreign Transaction Fees

 Some banks charge a fee of up to 3% for processing transactions in another country.
 This convenience charge can really add up over the course of a vacation.
-The American Express Platinum Card does not charge any foreign transaction fees.
+Similar to other top travel cards, like the Chase Sapphire Reserve, the American Express Platinum Card does not charge any foreign transaction fees.
 This means that the prices you pay while traveling internationally will be the prices you pay on your statement.

 To avoid any hidden fees when shopping internationally, always pay in the local currency.
 Not only will American Express waive the fees to convert your purchase into U.S. dollars, but you’ll also receive a much more favorable exchange rate.